4e6anenk0/Rowaita-icon-theme/README.md

     <img width=200 height=200 src="logo.png" alt="Logo">
 </p>

-Marwaita2 is an icon pack for Linux.
+Rowaita is an icon pack for Linux.
 This solution is a fork of the [original](https://github.com/darkomarko42/Marwaita-Icons) icon pack (but it's still the same old implementation with filetype labels, for those who remember and love).

 ## Installation instruction:

-Move the folders (Marwaita, Marwaita-Dark, Marwaita-Light) of icons to: **/home/.local/share/icons** or **/home/.icons** (in user mode) or **/usr/share/icons** (in root mode).
+Move the folders (Rowaita, Rowaita-Dark, Rowaita-Light) of icons to: **/home/.local/share/icons** or **/home/.icons** (in user mode) or **/usr/share/icons** (in root mode).

 \* If the desired target folder does not exist, you can create it